 - lower melting point and boiling points (when compared to metals)

-- gains electrons in reactions
+- gain electrons in reactions (have a negative oxidation state)